Orders, decorations, and medals of Myanmar: Independence Mawgunwin Award

-Participants in all three periods were awarded the First Class, participants in only two periods received the second class and participants in only in one period were awarded the third class.
-The provision of this award can be passed down to direct heirs of the original participant and to be worn, multi-generationally, in this fashion similar to the awards bestowed by the ancient Myanmar kings to their loyal subjects.
-It was established in 1953 and the last Independence Mawgunwin Title (First, Second and Third Classes) was awarded on 24 November 1986.
+Participants in all three periods were awarded the first class, participants in only two periods received the second class and participants in only in one period were awarded the third class.
+The provision of this award can be passed down to direct heirs of the original participant and to be worn, multi-generationally, in this fashion similar to the awards bestowed by ancient Myanmar kings to their loyal subjects.
+Established in 1953, the last Independence Mawgunwin Award was given on 24 November 1986.

 Aung San Thuriya Medal

 Instituted in 1948, the Aung San Thuriya (အောင်ဆန်းသူရိယဘွဲ့) medal is the highest recognition for valour and gallantry "in the face of the enemy" that can be awarded to members of the Myanmar Armed Forces of any ranks in any services.
 This is the highest military award in Myanmar and it is equivalent to British Victoria Cross and German Knight Cross of the Iron Cross.

 The decoration is a one and half inch (3.8 cm) stainless steel stylized sun of sixteen rays.
 Suspended by an integral straight bar suspender.
 The name of the recipient name and year of award is engraved on the reverse and the sun was held by two ribbons.

 To this day, there have only been six Aung San Thuriya medals has been awarded and only one of the recipients is civilian.
 The recipients are: